parkertimmins/sigmod23ann/README.md

 After repeating this process many times, I perform a final step that checks if neighbors of neighbors are nearby.

 Space Splitting
-[https://inria.hal.science/inria-00567191/document] provides a comparison of several locality sensitive hashing techniques, a few of which I tried.
+[Locality sensitive hashing: a comparison of hash function types and querying mechanisms](https://inria.hal.science/inria-00567191/document) provides a comparison of several locality sensitive hashing techniques, a few of which I tried.
 The best performing methods was K-Means based splitting.
 The method splits the space into a predefined constant number of buckets using the K-means algorithm.
 The process is then repeated recursively until a given bucket size is reached.